 Advantages and Disadvantages of Ajax

 Every software has its pros and cons, which gives good results when handled in a correct way.

 - Reduces the server traffic and increases the speed

-- Ajax is responsive, and the time taken is also less
+- It is responsive, and the time taken is also less

 - Bandwidth usage can be reduced

 - Asynchronous calls can be made; this reduces the time for data arrival.

-- Active x request is created only in internet explorer and newly created web browser.
+- Active x request is created only in internet explorer and a newly created web browser.

-- For security reason, you can only access information from the web host that serves pages.
+- For security reasons, you can only access information from the web host that serves pages.
 Fetching information from other servers is not possible with Ajax.